Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 To further examine the generality of our framework, we conduct link prediction experiments on four representative datasets: CoraML, Citeseer, Chameleon, and Squirrel.
 This task evaluates whether the learned representations can effectively capture both topological connectivity and directional dependencies between nodes.
 We adopt two evaluation settings: \textit{Existence}, which predicts whether an edge exists between two nodes, and \textit{Direction}, which determines the orientation of an existing edge.

 As summarized in Table~\ref{tab:link_pred}, our proposed S2-DiGCL consistently outperforms both supervised and unsupervised baselines in the Existence setting, demonstrating the efficacy of the dual-spatial augmentation strategy in learning coherent node embeddings that generalize across missing or perturbed connections.
 In the more challenging Direction setting, unsupervised methods tailored for digraphs (e.g., UGCL, DiGCL) exhibit superior performance over their undirected counterparts (e.g., DGI, GCA, GraphCL, GRACE), confirming the importance of explicitly modeling edge asymmetry in digraphs.
 Building upon these approaches, S2-DiGCL further enhances directional prediction accuracy by jointly integrating real-domain path augmentations with complex-domain magnetic perturbations.
 This dual-domain formulation allows the model to simultaneously capture global connectivity cues and fine-grained directional dependencies.
-These results highlight that S2-DiGCL not only learns discriminative node embeddings without label supervision but also generalizes effectively across two link prediction scenarios.
+These results highlight that S2-DiGCL learns discriminative node embeddings without label supervision and transfers effectively to both link existence and link direction prediction on the four evaluated datasets.